hamsternipples/nosedocs/noseblog.md

 a new paradox was formed which seemed to me that the one with the most contrast will eventually win, even though the one with the least contrast will always win.

-this is the missing link that I had been missing on the "last shall be first and first shall be last" expression I had been thinking about so much. it also explains for me vividly why myspace could get to market first, have all the market share, and yet facebook was still able to overcome their dominance.
+this is the link that I had been missing in the "last shall be first and first shall be last" expression I had been thinking about so much. it also explains for me vividly why myspace could get to market first, have all the market share, and yet facebook was still able to overcome myspace's market dominance.

 then, I could see that in order to maximise contrast, I would eventually find a way of doing the girls thing, and it would have nothing to do with nosebook.
 I think this came as a reaction to what mom said to me about going to jail if I started hitting on little girls.
 I will do no such thing, so there is no problem. if there are some that are interested, I will be more than willing to have a conversation with her parents (mother?) and we can work out the details, I guess.
-I'm not really thinking about any of that because of this next really powerful understanding:
+I'm not really thinking about any of that anyway because of this next really powerful understanding:

-whenever someone had an evolution of their desire, then that means there was some sort of illustration of something unwanted, and so the contrast between the way the desire feels, and your perception of the unwanted creates an evolution as the desire gets clarified. you can think of it like a tuner.
+whenever someone has an evolution of their desire, then that means there was some sort of manifestation of something unwanted, and so the contrast between the way the desire feels, and their perception of the unwanted (manifestation) will create an evolution in the desire as the beginning stages of the manifestation clarifies itself.
+I now think of it like a tuner.

 every time there is that realisation of something unwanted, your desire for the improvement grows, your inner being follows that, more energy is summoned, and your desire is stronger than before. however, since your realisation of the unwanted is still in effect, you're not tuned into the desire, you're tuned into something unwanted still, so in effect, since things are out of sync, you sacrifice speed (synchronicity) for a stronger and clearer signal.